-Former Sen. George Mitchell is serving as Penn State's athletics integrity monitor.
-He issued his first-year wrap-up Friday.
+Former Sen. George Mitchell, Penn State's athletics integrity monitor, issued his first year-end report on Friday.

-Mitchell says Penn State has implemented most of the 119 recommendations laid out in former FBI director Louis Freeh's report last summer.
+The university has implemented most of the 119 recommendations laid out in former FBI director Louis Freeh's report last summer, Mitchell said.
 The NCAA required Penn State to adopt the recommendations as part of its consent decree with the university.

-The family of late football coach Joe Paterno and others are suing the NCAA over the sanctions against Penn State, which included a $60 million fine, scholarship reductions and four-year postseason ban.
+The family of late football coach Joe Paterno and others call the Freeh report deeply flawed and are suing the NCAA over the sanctions.